 Does CBD Show Up on a Drug Test?

-Many CBD products contain trace amounts of THC.
+Many CBD products that are not in their pure forms contain trace amounts of THC.

 If you are concerned about drug test results, you’ll want to do all you can to ensure there are no traces of THC in the CBD products you use.
 This is difficult to verify because there are no regulations regarding the marketing and sales of these products.